Porto: A Portuguese Gem Along the Douro

-There is truly no place like Portugal, and those with wanderlust in their soul have taken note.
+The beauty of Portugal is astounding and the Portuguese people are warm and fervently proud of their country.
+When visiting, you quickly understand why.
+There is truly no place like it, and those with wanderlust in their soul have taken note.

 Portuguese cork trees

-The most visited destination in Portugal is its capital, Lisbon (Lisboa in Portuguese).
-Porto, known locally as Oporto, is a city in northern Portugal, 200 miles (about 300 kilometers) north of Lisbon, and is often visited as a day trip.
+Portugal’s most visited city is Lisbon (Lisboa in Portuguese).
+Porto, known locally as Oporto, is in northern Portugal, 200 miles (about 300 kilometers) north of Lisbon, and is often visited as a day trip.

 Porto’s Francisco Sá Carneiro Airport offers many flights from America and Europe, making it easy to reach by air.
 It is also easy to access by train with a trip from Lisbon lasting less than 3 hours.